PolyEd/MicroMouse/README.txt

 https://s3.us-east-1.amazonaws.com/apec-conf-images/APEC_Policies_And_Procedures_Rev_7-3_2022-09-02.pdf
 See page 15 "Minimum Age Policy" which implies there is no minimum age for the MicroMouse contest.

-An old set of Micromouse rules (revision 2009): http://micromouseusa.com/wp-content/uploads/2013/10/APEC-Rules.pdf
+An old set of MicroMouse rules (revision 2009): http://micromouseusa.com/wp-content/uploads/2013/10/APEC-Rules.pdf